jacksonmluckey/pdc-scraping-challenge/README.md

-### Hertie PDC Scraping Course
+### Hertie PDC Web Scraping Challenge

-Welcome to the course!
-You will find here all the resources to follow the course and the exercises.

-Good luck!
+Run `ctf.py`.
+The rest of the repo is materials from https://github.com/dmpierre